The Basics of Efflorescence

 You’ve got it, now how do you get rid of it?
 Removing efflorescence from your concrete and masonry typically requires very little besides the right cleaner and some elbow grease.

-Traditional efflorescence cleaners promise results, but at what cost.
-Choking fumes? chemical burns?
+Traditional cleaners promise results, but at what cost.
+Choking fumes?
+Chemical burns?
 Damage to your masonry and other materials in the vicinity of your project?
 Muriatic, hydrochloric, and other “old-school” cleaners are very hard to work with and not suitable for indoor use.

 There is a safer alternative.
 RadonSeal Efflorescence Cleaner packs the power of acid, without the health hazards and logistical inconveniences.

-For details on cleaning efflorescence, visit our Efflorescence Cleaner Product Page.
+For product details visit our Efflorescence Cleaner Product Page.